 Conclusion

 Thus it can be seen that a peculiar habitat to which xerophyte plants are exposed, has a profound influence on their morphological, anatomical, and physiological characteristics of plants.
-However, it is found that there is no specific adaptation that is common to all plants of the xeric habitat.
+However, it was found that no specific adaptation is common to all plants in the xeric habitat.

 References